Past Presentations

 Z. Chen, P. Miller, “Extending Site VSWR to Millimeter Wave using Cylindrical Mode”, International Symposium on Electromagnetic Compatibility, September 5-8, 2022, Gothenburg, Sweden.

-Zhong Chen is the Director of RF Engineering at ETS-Lindgren, located in Cedar Park, Texas.
+Biography: Zhong Chen is the Director of RF Engineering at ETS-Lindgren, located in Cedar Park, Texas.
 He has over 25 years of experience in RF testing, anechoic chamber design, as well as antenna and EMC field probe design and measurements.
 He is currently a member of the Antenna Measurement Techniques Association (AMTA) Board of Directors.
 Mr. Chen is the Chair of Subcommittee 1 of ANSC C63 which is responsible for EMC antenna calibration and test site validation standards.
 He is also chair of the IEEE Standard 1309 committee responsible for developing calibration standards for field probes, and IEEE Standard 1128 for absorber measurements.
 He has served as a Distinguished Lecturer for the IEEE EMC Society.
 His research interests include measurement uncertainty, time domain measurements, and development of novel RF absorber materials.
 Mr. Chen received his M.S.E.E. degree in Electromagnetics from the Ohio State University at Columbus.

-Yibo Wang is a RF Engineer at ETS-Lindgren.
+Biography: Yibo Wang is a RF Engineer at ETS-Lindgren.
 He has extensive experience in chamber design and modeling, absorber modeling and RF testing.
 His research focuses on dielectric measurement techniques, antenna measurements and near field to far field techniques.
 He received his PhD degree in Electromagnetics from University of Houston, his Masters degree from the Ohio State University and Bachelors degree from Wuhan University.

 June 22nd, 2022